 Another question I am asked often relates to PowerPoint now having a built-in ColorPicker.
 I’m asked to explain why I did not remove the ColorPicker product from our 2015 releases?

 After polling a handful of users, I have found that users prefer to use pptXTREME ColorPicker rather than the eyedropper built-in.
-There were three common reasons to all responses.
+There were three common reasons for all responses.

 - The ability to pick a color from anywhere on your desktop, including other slides in the sorter pane.